|

 My research journey has been enriched by valuable experiences, including serving as a Research assistant at MIT Computational Connectomics Group led by Prof. Nir Shavit,

-where I had the privilege of collaborating with Prof. Hao Wang and Prof. Lu Mi (Georgia Institute of Technology).
+where I had the privilege of collaborating with Prof. Hao Wang and Prof. Lu Mi.

 Additionally, I worked as a Research assistant at the National University of Singapore, supervised by Dr. Gang Guo.